loicmathieu/dojo-quarkus-mp-messaging/README.md

 You can read the section [The price converter](https://quarkus.io/guides/kafka#the-price-converter) of the Quarkus Kafka guide for an exemple.
 - Add some logging to see if the message arrives.

-Start the application with `mvn package:dev` and create orders on the order API.
+Start the application with `mvn quarkus:dev` and create orders on the order API.

 ## Step 3